ibexa/documentation-developer/docs/personalization/enable_personalization.md

 ##### Personalization backend

-In the Back Office, go to **Personalization** > **Import** and review the list of historical import operations to see whether a full import was successful.
+In the back office, go to **Personalization** > **Import** and review the list of historical import operations to see whether a full import was successful.

 ![Item Import tab with full import results](reco_full_import.png)